enthusiastic-js/form-observer/FUTURE_DOCS_NOTES.md

 ```

 then `form.elements.namedItem(NAME_IDENTIFIER)`/`form.elements[NAME_IDENTIFIER]` will erroneously return a `RadioNodeList` instead of returning the individual non-radio-button input fields.
 It seems that whenever `form.elements` contains items that appear to have "similar identifiers" (whether `name` _or_ `id`), that group is automatically marked as a `RadioNodeList` even if it isn't.
 We need to make developers aware of this potential pitfall when using the `FormStorageObserver`.
 Though, to be fair, this is more so a problem with the language (and/or the developer's markup) than it necessarily is with how `FormStorageObserver` approaches things.

+## TODO: Warnings about `FormStorageObserver.clear` When It Comes to Conditionally-rendered Fields

+We need to make sure end developers take into account that toggleable fields will have an odd experience with this.
+If a field is missing from the form at the moment that a form's data is cleared (using the `HTMLFormElement`-only overload), then that missing fields' data will not be cleared.
+There's no (clean) way for us to resolve this since `localStorage` doesn't accept things like `RegExp` (if we wanted to search `localStorage` based on a `form`'s name alone).
+So the end developer would need to take responsibility for this on their own.
+They'll have to clear each individual field that is "toggleable" from `localStorage` whenever they want to clear an entire form's data.
+The easier solution to this problem is to render ALL fields at ALL times and to only use CSS or the `hidden` HTML attribute to hide fields as needed (as opposed to conditionally rendering the field to the DOM).
+This would negate the problem we just described entirely.

+In any case.
+We need to add documentation on how to go about this.
+There's a CSS option, an HTML option, and various JS options (only give an example of one).